 3. Producers who want to create programs which are produced for commercial venture or profit shall be prohibited from using the access facilities.

-4. Underwriting of programming is allowed but recognition is limited to a text message stating the name of the individual or company.
-The use of logos, slides, phone numbers and video clips of business locations are strictly prohibited.
+4. Underwriting of programming is allowed solely for programs produced by the staff of CATS.
+Attribution is limited to a graphic stating the name of the individual or company.
+The use of logos, slides, phone numbers or video clips of business locations are strictly prohibited.
 Reference to FCC regulation 76.221 sections A & E.

 6. No program shall be transmitted over the community access channels which contains a lottery or information promoting any device, scheme, plan, promotion, contest or other program and/or presentation which involves directly or indirectly the elements of a prize, chance and/or consideration of money or a thing of value.
 Reference Section 76.213 of the rules of the FCC.